AshFitz/The-Gluten-Free-Garden/README.md

     * I want to be able to update recipes and facts regularly.

 * As a site user:
-    * I want to know about the site owner and what they have to offer
+    * I want to know about the site owner and what they have to offer.
-    * I want to be educated on being gluten free
+    * I want to be educated on being gluten free.
-    * I want to access recipes
+    * I want to access recipes.
-    * I want to be able to make contact to be educated further
+    * I want to be able to make contact to be educated further.

 ### User Requirements  and Expectations:
 <p> A gluten free diet has become extremly popular in recent years.
 Users need easy access to educate them on what this means and how to maintain a gluten free diet.
 Users will expect beneficial information within a small amount of content.
 To be provided with a great user experience and a site that is easily navigated.